AkhilaCodes/FakeNewsClassifier/README.md

 Possible Applications:

-Social Media Content Moderation
+a) Social Media Content Moderation
-News Aggregator Systems
+b) News Aggregator Systems

 Possible Improvements:

-Incorporating pre-trained word embeddings (e.g., Word2Vec, GloVe) for richer semantic understanding.
+a) Incorporating pre-trained word embeddings (e.g., Word2Vec, GloVe) for richer semantic understanding.
-Experimenting with different neural network architectures and hyperparameter tuning.
+b) Experiment with different neural network architectures and hyperparameter tuning.
-Continuous model retraining to adapt to evolving language patterns.
+c) Continuous model retraining to adapt to evolving language patterns.

 Understanding the output:

 The confusion matrix provides a detailed breakdown of the performance of a classification model.
 In this case, the confusion matrix is a 2x2 matrix.

 [[3118, 301],
 [231,  2385]]

-Understanding the confusion matrix:
+- Understanding the confusion matrix:

 - True Positives (TP): 2385
   - These are cases where the actual class is positive (e.g., genuine news), and the model correctly predicted them as positive.